 Conclusion: The work fills a key gap in neurorehabilitation research by presenting empirical data for combined neuromodulation and digital-motor therapies in ASD.
 The findings encourage the creation of tailored protocols that target both cognitive and motor networks concurrently.
 Future studies should look at long-term maintenance effects and the brain processes that underpin these synergistic advantages.
-This integrated strategy has promise for improving motor learning and functional results in children with neurodevelopmental problems.
+This integrated strategy holds promises for improving motor learning and functional results in children with neurodevelopmental problems.

 نوع مطالعه: